DataDog/chaos-controller/docs/network_disruption_hosts.md

 </kbd></p>

 Instead of a CIDR block, hostnames can be provided in the `hosts` field.
 If the `chaos-controller` fails to resolve the `hosts` field to an IP address or a CIDR block, it then tries to resolve the potential hostname on each resolver listed in `/etc/resolv.conf` in order.
+Remember, this hostname must _not_ be a kubernetes service's hostname.

 ### Some special cases